akhealth/EIS-Modernization/DevOps.md

 ## People Support

 We must help all sorts of people feel the benefits of, and _believe_ in our DevOps mission.
+We don't know everything our stakeholders care about.
+We will make some assumptions to get started, and will continually improve our understanding by engaging with stakeholders.

 1. Create short, high-level briefing/overview containing AK opportunities and distribute
 2. Generate initial list of challenges/risks.
 Brainstorm antidotes